tylerholmes/orderbook/README.md

 A simple orderbook system implemented in Go.
 Features limit and market orders, price matching engine, and Postgres database for persistence.

+Project worked on in my freetime to learn Go some more and learn how orderbooks work.
+Third attempt at making this

 ## Overview

 This project implements a basic trading platform with the following features: